Parth-3107/Expense_Tracker/README.md

 - Ensure `instance/` contains runtime DB files and is ignored by git.
 - Run tests (if added) and keep dependencies in `requirements.txt`.

-License

-Add a license file if you intend to open-source the project.